DiamondLightSource/python-zocalo/docs/workflows.rst

 .. image:: ./zocalo_queues.jpg

 This diagram illustrates the overall task management model of Zocalo.
-Services run continuosly, consuming from the relevant queues.
+Services run continuously, consuming from the relevant queues.
 Recipes inside of wrappers dictate the flow of data from queue to queue and, therefore, from service to service.
 The nodes represent input data which is given to the service with the output of a service becoming the input for the next.